2016–17 Basketball Champions League

 The 2016–17 Basketball Champions League was the inaugural season of the Basketball Champions League (BCL), a European professional basketball competition for clubs that was launched by FIBA.
 The competition began on 27 September 2016, with the qualifying rounds, and concluded on 30 April 2017, at the Final Four.
-It featured 16 domestic champion teams.
+It featured 17 domestic champion teams and 9 runners-up.

 A number of 52 teams from 31 countries participated in the competition, including its qualifying rounds.
 Iberostar Tenerife won the inaugural season of the BCL, after winning the final of the Final Four which was hosted in its home arena.